FractalFrame/win-proxychains/README.md

 `win-proxychains` is a clone of [proxychains](https://github.com/haad/proxychains) for windows, it implements many of the original features.

 While `win-proxychains` preserves the core concepts and goals of the original proxychains, the implementation and architecture differ significantly due to platform differences (Linux v.s.
 Windows) and the resulting design decisions.
-Please review the section `Scope` to further understand the differences between proxychains and win-proxychains.

 ## Usage